-The recently published Kerala solar policy 2013 draft has included strategies to ensure the optimal usage of the available solar potential in its region.
-Under legal and regulatory frameworks, they have suggested that all new domestic buildings having a floor area between 2000 sq.ft to 3000 sq.ft should install at least an 500W solar PV system and all the buildings above 3000 sq.ft should install at least a 1000W solar PV system.
+Recently published Kerla solar policy 2013 draft has included few strategies to ensure optimal usage of the available solar potential in its region.
+Under legal and regulatory framework, they have suggested that all new domestic buildings having a floor area in between 2000 sq.ft to 3000 sq.ft should install at least and 500W solar PV system and all the buildings above 3000 sq.ft should install at least 1000W solar PV system.
 In the case of residential flats 5% of the energy usage for common amenities should be from solar.